gekitz/GKPeoplePickerNavigationController/README.md

 ### How to use it

 - just drag and drop the files under "GKClasses" into your project.
+- add the `AddressBook.framework` and `AddressBookUI.framework` to your project
 - look at the sample code below.
 - this project contains a sample project as well, just have a look at the implementation of `ViewController.m`
 - have fun and follow [@gekitz](http://www.twitter.com/gekitz).